Atharv322/Delhi-High-Court-Data-Fetcher/README.md

 - 🔍 Captures and solves number-based CAPTCHA using **Tesseract OCR**
 - 📥 Downloads and saves the related case PDF
 - 🌐 Flask-based web interface for user interaction
-- 🧠 Assisted by **ChatGPT** for troubleshooting and development support

 -----------------